Should I Eat Nuts While Breastfeeding?

 Nuts are a nutrient-dense, high-protein plant food that make an excellent snack for breastfeeding women.
 They are widely recommended by health experts as one of the best foods breastfeeding mothers can eat.
 Here are some of the key benefits for you and your baby:

-Assist Baby's Development - Nuts contain folate to assist with your baby's development pre and postnatally and healthy fats to assist the baby in healthy growth and development.
+- Assist Baby's Development - Nuts contain folate to assist with your baby's development pre and postnatal and healthy fats to assist the baby in healthy growth and development.

 The Best Nuts to Eat While Breastfeeding